akshatj599/sprightly/README.md

 # Sprightly - A Diet Monitoring App

 * Sprightly is an app built for the health-conscious, who are willing to go an extra step in monitoring their health and improving their fitness.
 * Based on one’s weight, height, age and goals, Sprightly provides a personalized recommendation for a daily calorie intake and also stores the number of calories he/she has burned by exercising.
-* Based on one’s weight, height, age and goals, Sprightly provides a personalized recommendation for a daily calorie intake and also stores the number of calories he/she has burned by exercising.
 * It contains a well-designed food diary, with a detailed food description and a dedicated global dark mode.
 * Main technologies used: Flutter & Firebase